(2004) Alastair Reynolds, Gollancz, £6.99, trdpbk, 532 pp, ISBN 0-575-07691-7

 As if all of this were not enough, powers in the 'future/present', are stirring.

 Alastair Reynolds, Century Rain is a roller coaster ride.
 A super-charged cocktail you will either like or dislike, depending on its ingredients, namely: hard SF, noir detective story, smoke and mirrors espionage, all mixed in with a good dollop of pulp space opera.
 As said, you will like or not aspects of this novel largely due to the afore mix and less so due to a rounded story.
-This is because while the plot elements are all tied up at the end (though I have to say I soon gave up bothering on whose side which peripheral character was even so had little satisfaction when these were finally ascertained), some of the concepts' raison d'etre were never properly, let alone satisfyingly, explained, which left me wondering whether we are in store for a sequel?
-Having said this, should there be a sequel then I will certainly endeavour to read it for, while the novel did not entirely chime with my own personal genre interests, the book was engaging and there were more than enough core threads to follow that did hold my attention.
-Here I suspect that even if other readers do not get off on all the mix Reynolds provides (or even that I enjoyed), there is much with which they can cheerily engage.
+This is because while the plot elements are all tied up at the end (though I have to say I soon gave up bothering whose side which peripheral character was even on, so had little satisfaction when these were finally ascertained), some of the concepts' raison d'etre were never properly, let alone satisfyingly, explained, which left me wondering whether we are in store for a sequel?
+Having said this, should there be a sequel then I will certainly endeavour to read it for -- while the novel did not entirely chime with my own personal genre interests -- the book was engaging and there were more than enough core threads to follow that did hold my attention; plus, I'd really like more satidfying answers: perhaps Alistair meant to keep us wanting more?
+Here I suspect that even if other readers do not get off on all the mix Reynolds provides (or even that which I enjoyed), there is much with which they can cheerily engage.
 Furthermore, the plot moves along briskly and there is some interesting imagery: one being the contrast, separated by just a 'short' journey, between a bustling mid-20th century Paris and a future, deserted post-apocalyptic counterpart.
 Then there are the Parisian killers both past and present.
 Gruesome.
 All lovely stuff.

 Century Rain is therefore more than a good SF novel that I can recommend, even if I have this niggling feeling that there was - dare I say - an even better story lurking in there.
 Maybe it's my imagination?
 So I guess you ought to go out and check for yourselves especially as Reynolds has again affirmed that he is a writer warranting aficionado attention.